A comparison of draw systems in customizable card games

 However, it’s still a system that makes cards very cheap.
 Drawing four or five cards per turn is a lot!
 All the flaws and issues are still present, just minimized and kept under control.

 Perhaps this is why Keyforge has so many additional mechanisms to keep the game in check.
 Your deck is composed of three suits and you can only play or activate cards of one of those suits each turn.
-While you may be able to play your whole hand in a while, it’s not possible to do it every turn.
+While you may be able to play your whole hand once in a while, it’s not possible to do it every turn.
 Hand management is needed.

 Keyforge also addresses the difficulty of balancing cards by making some of them temporarily reduce your hand size.
 This mechanism adds another way for designers to tune cards and give them an appropriate power level.
 Very smart design.